 Origins: What is seen as an unusually large number of deaths have occurred among the former cast of the Poltergeist trilogy.
-This occurrence has given rise to the rumor that the productions were in some way "cursed" due to the nature of the films themselves, as if the evil spirits conjured up in the make-believe world of the cinema have since reached out into the real world to claim what they might see as their rightful victims.
+This occurrence has given rise to the rumor the productions were in some way "cursed" due to the nature of the films themselves, as if the evil spirits conjured in the make-believe world of the cinema have since reached out into the real world to claim what they might see as their rightful victims.

 The circumstances surrounding her passing rendered her death even more of a shock than it otherwise would have been, as she went overnight from a little girl who had the flu to a dead little girl who expired during a desperate operation to save her life.
 It's hard enough to accept that a child can die of an illness, let alone a healthy-looking youngster no one knew anything was wrong with.
 (That she looked healthy did not necessarily mean that she was.
 The year before her death she'd been diagnosed as having Crohn's Disease, a lifelong inflammatory small bowel disease which often first manifests in children and young adults.)
-Of course such an unexpected death would fuel rumors, especially when considered in conjunction with Dominique Dunne's murder only six years
+Of course such an unexpected death would fuel rumors, especially when considered in conjunction with Dominique Dunne's murder only six years earlier.

-had expired during shooting and a double was used to complete the picture.
-O'Rourke's family and agent said at the time of her death that her scenes for Poltergeist III had long been completed back in June 1987, but writer/director Gary Sherman has maintained that filming of Poltergeist III had not yet finished when O'Rourke died, necessitating changes to complete the film in her absence.
+had expired during shooting and a double was used to complete the picture in her place.
+O'Rourke's family and agent said at the time of her death her scenes for Poltergeist III had been completed several months earlier (back in June 1987), but writer/director Gary Sherman has maintained filming of Poltergeist III had not yet finished when O'Rourke died, necessitating script changes to complete the film in her absence.

 Like Beck, Sampson appeared in only one film in the series, Poltergeist II, released in May 1986.
-He was best known for his portrayal of the Indian who feigned being mute in One Flew Over The Cuckoo's Nest.
+He was best known for his portrayal of the Indian who feigned being mute in One Flew Over the Cuckoo's Nest.